winwisely112/network/DESIGN.md

 Wireguard to get onto the network.
 It may be that we cant use this becaue it undermins webrtc

+For V1 we make all calls to the Servers, to make things SIMPLE.
+For V2, we hold data on the devices, and update them using PUB SUB mailboxex

 Webrtc is used to allow P2P connections.

 Data